Selvavijin/nasscom-vsd-soc-design-program/README.md

 2.1.6.SKY_L6 - Steps to run floorplan using OpenLANE

 Standard cells are placed during the placement stage and not during the floorplanning stage.
+There are switches present in the synthesis, floorplanning, placement that can be seen from the location openlane->Configurations->Readme file(The variables are the switches).
+Some of the switches in the floorplanning are, core util, aspect ratio, IO hmetal.
+Some of the swiches in the placement are Target Density which mentions whether the netlist is closely packed or not by representing the value between 0 to 1.
+Also in that same location, there are many .tcl files.
+In that the floorplan.tcl contains the default parameters for the floorplanning.
+In that, if the FP IO mode is 1, the pin position is random but is equidistant and if 0, the pin position won't be equidistant.